Risk-Based Policing (RBP)

 Has the program been independently evaluated?

-With RTM only being developed within the last decade, RBP is an equally new strategy to policing.
+With RTM only being developed within the last decade, RBP is an equally new strategy for policing.
 To-date, RBP has only been tested in a single, multi-city study that was generated by scholars who also contributed to the development of RTM.

 Was the program rigorously tested?